Back to templates

 Scaling

 The template is tuned for a small Community Edition deployment.
-The minimum tested app allocation is 1 vCPU and 2 GiB memory for the Overleaf container, plus KubeBlocks MongoDB and Redis at 500 mCPU and 512 MiB memory per database component.
+The default app allocation is 1 vCPU and 2 GiB memory for the Overleaf container, plus KubeBlocks MongoDB and Redis at 500 mCPU and 512 MiB memory per database component.
 Increase memory first if cold starts, migrations, or PDF compilation workloads become slow.

 To scale resources, open the deployment Canvas, click the relevant resource card, adjust CPU, memory, storage, or replicas, and apply the change in the dialog.